HOA Inspector of Elections California

 Get Custody of Election-Related Documents

-Candidate and voter lists, signed voter envelopes, and sealed ballots must be in the custody of the inspector of elections or placed in a location only he or she knows about.
+Candidate and voter lists, signed voter envelopes, and sealed ballots must be in the custody of the inspector of elections or placed in a location only they know about.

 Inspectors should keep these documents until the votes have been tabulated and the time given by Civil Code 5145 for challenging the election (one year) has passed.